Injuries & Moves: Moniak still out; Pillar takes swings

 Expected return: 2025

-The Angels announced on April 18 that Stephenson will undergo season-ending elbow surgery.
-He said on April 23 that he would undergo Tommy John surgery on April 30 and will have a brace inserted in his elbow.
+The Angels announced on April 18 that Stephenson would undergo season-ending elbow surgery, and he had Tommy John surgery with a brace inserted in his elbow on May 1.
 Stephenson said he believes it'll be a 12-month recovery but could take as long as 18 months.
-He was transferred to the 60-day injured list on April 21 and underwent surgery on May 1.
+He was transferred to the 60-day injured list on April 21.

 Stephenson was removed from his first rehab appearance on April 13 after facing just one batter and feeling something in his right elbow.
 Pitching for Triple-A Salt Lake, the right-hander opened up the bottom of the seventh inning on the mound but threw only four pitches, all balls, before signaling to the dugout.
 After speaking briefly to the trainer and a coach, Stephenson departed.
 (Last updated: May 3)